JonasDeSchouwer/MSc-thesis/README.md

 # Bringing k-MIP Attention to Graph Transformers

 In this work, we introduce the k-MIP Graph Transformer, which is based on the k-Maximum Inner Product (k-MIP) attention mechanism and the [GraphGPS](https://github.com/rampasek/GraphGPS) framework.
+The complete report can be found [here](https://github.com/JonasDeSchouwer/MSc-thesis/blob/main/Thesis.pdf).

 The k-MIP Graph Transformer is: